 - Usual place of work is UK

-Employers can postpone the date they enrol workers, usually by up to 3 months, but workers have the right to opt in from their first month of employment.
+Employers can postpone the date they enrol workers, usually by up to 3 months, but workers have the right to opt in from their first month/week of employment.
 If an employer wishes to use postponement they must notify the employee in writing at the start of their employment.

-Some people are out of scope for auto-enrolment such as directors or ltd companies.
+Some people are out of scope for auto-enrolment such as directors or limited companies.
 However, it is advisable to assess everyone to ensure obligations are met in all cases.

 If an out of scope individual wishes to opt in they have the right to and cannot be refused.